Crail and Fife Ness Circuit

 A circular walk on the Fife Coastal Path around the easternmost point of Fife.
 Outward route from Crail is on the coastal path whilst the return route makes use of a disused railway line.

-• Terrain: Mostly unsurfaced and uneven paths.
-Some hard surface walking
+- Terrain: Mostly unsurfaced and uneven paths.
+Some hard surface walking at Kingsbarns

 Route Map

 Start from the centre of Crail where there is plenty of parking available.
 The quickest route to the coastal path is down Castle Street next to the pharmacy and keeping to the left of Crail House.
 However, you may prefer to walk down to the picturesque harbour and follow the coastal path along the front of Crail House.
 Whichever way you choose, you want to end up on the coastal path heading away from Crail past a play area.
-The path then loops round Roome Bay before reaching a caravan site.
+Beyond here the path then loops around Roome Bay before entering a caravan site.

 Cross over the stone stile to reach the next golf course and follow the path around its edge.
 The trees ahead of you form part of the Cambo Estate Woodlands, famed for its snowdrops.
 As you enter the trees you will cross the Cambo Burn and marker posts guide you to the next golf course.
 Here there are toilets for the golfers but there is no sign saying others cannot use them and they are not locked.